 Posting a variation listing, or n-matrix, onto eBay from SellerCloud will populate the custom label for each variation with the corresponding SKU.
-However, when downloading a variation listing from eBay into SellerCloud you will need to assign a custom label for each variation.
-Follow the directions below:
+However, when downloading a variation listing from eBay into SellerCloud, you must assign a custom label for each variation, as outlined below:

 Updating Custom Labels on Ebay in Bulk

 Note: This is for non-variation listings only.
 For this process, you may want to subscribe to eBay’s File Exchange.

 You can subscribe by navigating to the Subscriptions page and clicking Subscribe next to File Exchange.

 - Once you are in the File Exchange Center, click Create a Download Request.
 In the download format select File Exchange > Revise Price and Quantity, then click Save.

 - On the left side of the screen, select Completed downloads and you can download the file with your eBay listings to a CSV file.
 The file will have a lot of data on all of your listings.
 For the purpose of adjusting custom labels, you can delete all columns except the Action, ItemID, and Custom Label columns.

 - In this file, you can adjust the Custom Label field to whatever you like and save it.